eclipse-che/che-plugin-broker/CONTRIBUTING.md

 ### Dev container target

 `dev` container created for development che-plugin-broker.
-It contains pre-installed development binaries: golang, dep tool, git, golangci-lint and so on.
+It contains pre-installed development binaries: golang, git, golangci-lint and so on.
 In the devfile, `/plugins` is mounted as a volume on the `dev` container to store plugins binaries downloaded with help of `unified` plugin broker.

 ### Plugin registry container target